The Purple Knight of the Ozarks

 T. Allen McQuary, circa 1897

+This serialized novel follows McQuary's actual path through court records, newspaper clippings, and a surviving promotional pamphlet.
 Each chapter is accompanied by historical documentation, photographs, and newspaper articles that reveal the thin line between McQuary's fiction and his reality.
-This is the story of America's most persistent and creative liar—a man who turned deception into performance art and performance art into a way of life.
+This is the story of America's most persistent and creative liarβa man who turned deception into performance art and performance art into a way of life.

 Table of Contents